 Supertank printers seem to need less maintenance.
 The printheads don’t need aligned as much as other inkjet printers.
-Ink needs added when it’s new.
-Then it may be a long time before it asks for ink again.
+You add ink when it’s new.
+Then it will be a long time before you need to do it again.

 Rarely a printer will have a maintenance kit.
-If a printer has one it will not need replaced often.
-Some may last the lifetime of the printer, some may need changed only a couple times.
+If a printer has one you won’t need to replace it often.
+Some last the lifetime of the printer, some need changed only a couple times.

 Laser Printer Maintenance